powers-j-floyd/Cyclistic_Customer_Comparison.Google_Data_Analytics/README.md

 ![Avg Distance Histogram](4_Visualize/Avg%20Distance%20Histogram.png)
-This histogram illustrates the distribution of average ride distances for both types of customers.
+This histogram illustrates the distribution of average ride distances for casual and member riders.

 ![Avg Duration Histogram](4_Visualize/Avg%20Duration%20Histogram.png)
-This histogram illustrates the distribution of average ride durations for both types of customers.
+This histogram illustrates the distribution of average ride durations for casual and member riders.

 ## Conclusion
 This analysis provides valuable insights into how casual riders use Cyclistic services primarily for leisure during weekends, closer to the waterfront, and more frequently in the warmer months.
 Additionally, the data show that members tend to use Cyclistic services for commuting, with an average ride duration of 10-12 minutes during peak commute times.
-Based on these findings, a targeted marketing strategy could focus on encouraging casual riders to consider cycling for commuting during Chicago's warmer months, emphasizing the convenience, health benefits, and environmental impact of cycling to work.
+To convert casual riders into members, Cyclistic can target marketing efforts toward promoting commuting benefits during warmer months.
+Campaigns should highlight the convenience, health benefits, and environmental impact of cycling to work.